neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_rules.md

 - Do not try to hack the game's memory by using external tools (such as Cheat Engine)
 	- Game will detect it and then you'll lose your account.
 - Do not upload test stages (or bug stages) to the Stage World.

+## Stage creating

+### Stage uploading
+- Do not upload:
+	- Bug/Test Stages
+	- Has something that degrade/blame specific people
+	- That can, with creator's intenton, crash the game or make it cause lag
+	- Abusing something that makes stage impossible to be beaten.
+	- In these cases, stage moderators will ask you to edit the stage first.
+		- If nothing changes, the stages will be rated 0
+		- Or deleted from stage world.

 ### Record video & Streaming
 - You can make or stream a video of this game.